Gavin & Stacey: NBC (2008)

 In March 2008, it was reported the American network NBC had bought the rights to produce an American remake from Baby Cow Productions.
 Initial ideas according to Corden were to have Gavin coming from New Jersey and Stacey from South Carolina, meeting up in New York City.
 In December 2008 however, Jones stated "There was a script written for NBC.
 They optioned it, but then that went away.
 I read the script and it wasn't great to be honest with you.
 But now ABC are looking into writing a pilot and hopefully that will work out".
 At the time, both Corden and Jones were reportedly acting as executive producers of the ABC version, while interviewing other people for the job of writing the adaptation.

 ABC pilot (2009–10)

 In September 2009 it was reported that ABC had ordered a pilot for an American remake, to be written by Stacy Traub and Hayes Jackson, and produced by BBC Worldwide.
 The series was not picked up.

-Fox (2013–14): Us & Them
+Fox (2013–14, unaired), Crackle (2018): Us & Them

 On 8 May 2013, Fox announced that an American remake, Us & Them, would be broadcast in the network's 2013–14 schedule.
 Thirteen episodes were ordered.
 On 11 October 2013, it was revealed that only six episodes would air after production went into early hiatus, before being halted altogether.
 In June 2014, Fox announced that the six episodes would not air on the network.